Pre-Diabetes

-Pre-diabetes is diagnosed when a person has either Impaired Fasting Glucose (IFG) , or Impaired Glucose Tolerance (IGT).
+Pre-diabetes is metabolic condition that is diagnosed when a person has either Impaired Fasting Glucose (IFG), or Impaired Glucose Tolerance (IGT).

 These tests do not check insulin levels - they only check your blood glucose (blood sugar) levels.
 It is possible to have normal blood glucose levels but abnormally high insulin levels (insulin resistance).